 By simultaneously exhibiting the 3D computer model behind the screen of an exhibition monitor alongside the same characters and animations as a physical model, the audience can directly compare their emotional response to an experience where only the tactility and the craft of the presentation has changed.

-Animation student Mae Cagampang, who led the team, said: “This was very different than anything I’d worked on before, and as a team we learned a lot through technical challenges that we didn’t expect.
+Animation student Mae Cagampang, who led the team, said: “This was very different from anything I’d worked on before, and as a team we learned a lot through technical challenges that we didn’t expect.
 We’ve been used to digital working, so this has been very different and unique.
 Our 3D skills were still so fresh at the time as we started working on this in September alongside our developing our 3D CG work.

 She added: “It’s really cool to have our work looked by visitors to TheGallery – we’re quite a quiet group so it came as quite a surprise to our coursemates as they didn’t really know what we were working on at the time!”